 Yes, we know: team-building exercises, as well-intentioned as they are, have garnered a bit of a reputation.
 Suggest them and you may hear the same chorus of groans that greet a ‘dad’ joke.

 It doesn’t have to be that way.
 There are team building activities that are actually fun and surprisingly effective at building camaraderie.

 Why is it so important for teams to bond?

 When employees know each other on personal, as well as professional, levels, they feel more accountable for their own contributions and more invested in everyone’s success.
 At Engagement Multiplier, we also think that when you feel comfortable being yourself in and out of the office, you also bring more of yourself to your work in a really positive way.

 Fun fact: Did you know bonding as a team releases oxytocin in the brain?
-The same chemical responsible for the feeling you get snuggling a warm puppy.
-Oxytocin also allows us to determine whom we trust, according to Neuroeconomist Paul Zak.
+The same chemical is responsible for the feeling you get snuggling a warm puppy.
+Oxytocin also allows us to determine whom we trust, according to neuroeconomist Paul Zak.
 In a recent Forbes article, contributor Yosh Beier notes a compelling correlation between trust and high-performance in teams.

 Where are we going with the team-building-oxytocin-trust connection?